CSC322-Grinnell/email-archive/developer.md

 ## Tagging

-Tags are added to the messages in the User_mailer.rb using the addTag method.
+Tags are added to the messages in the `user_mailer.rb` using the addTag method.
 There are only a discrete number of tags that can be used.
 You may add or delete tags as you wish.
 Tags must be added in the subject line of the email in brackets likes: [Job].
 Multiple tags can be added like: [Job][Internship].

 Tagging is handled with a gem called `acts_as_taggable_on`.
 Tags are not actually message fields, but are associated with message objects.
 Tags can